MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

        When Kubernetes deploys the container, it refers to the secret named `mssql` to get the value for the password.

    >[!NOTE]
-   >By using the `LoadBalancer` service type, the SQL Server container is accessible remotely (via the internet) at port 1433.
+   >By using the `LoadBalancer` service type, the SQL Server instance is accessible remotely (via the internet) at port 1433.

     Save the file, for example **sqldeployment.yaml**.